waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **boulder_switch:** A floor switch that must be covered by a boulder to activate something.
 ## B. Boulder Pushing
 - Boulders CANNOT be pushed onto 'steps' tiles.
 This is an illegal move.
-- **Player Position (REFINED):** The player's movement when pushing a boulder depends on the direction.
+- **Pushing Mechanic:** The player's movement when pushing a boulder depends on the direction.
 When pushing vertically (Up/Down), the player remains in place.
 When pushing horizontally (Left/Right), the player moves into the boulder's previous tile.
-This is a critical distinction for tool refinement.